 How to Avoid Fees from Your Own Bank When You Use an ATM in Spain

 Avoiding Spanish ATM fees is only half the battle.
 Every time you use your card in Spain, there’s still a good chance you will be hit by foreign transaction fees made by your bank back home.
 Fortunately, there is a way to avoid it.
 I know.
 I’ve been doing so for over a year.

 The trick is to open a TransferWise multi-currency account.
 It’s easy to do and won’t cost you a thing.
 TransferWise was created especially to help people to avoid paying foreign transaction fees.
 It’s a reputable company and in June 2016, Richard Branson became one of the main investors.
 The fact that the company can win the backing of a business guru like that says a lot.

 The multi-currency account comes with a Mastercard debit card you can use in machines anywhere in the world.
 If the machine takes Mastercard it will take your TransferWise card too.
 All you do is transfer some money from your main bank account to your multi-currency account.
 You can do it online, but I prefer to use the app.
 Either way, the money hits your account very fast.
 Typically within just a few minutes.

 Unlike normal banks, TransferWise uses the most up-to-date exchange rate.
 There is a small fee for the conversion, but it’s much less than the fees you get from normal banks.

-When you are a regular traveller, like me, a TransferWise Borderless Account can save you a lot of money per year.
+When you are a regular traveller, like me, a TransferWise multi-currency account can save you a lot of money per year.
 If you want to get the most bang for your buck in Spain, the best thing to do is choose your ATM carefully to avoid paying fees and then use a TransferWise debit card to avoid paying fees to your own bank.
 To save more money, never use dynamic currency conversion.